Table of contents

 Simplifying the Donation Process

 Many people shy away from donating stock because they perceive it to be a complex and paperwork-heavy process.
-However, using a donor-advised fund can simplify the process3.
-A DAF (Donor advised fund) acts as a charitable investment account, allowing you to make a single donation that can then be distributed to various charities over time.
+However, using a donor-advised fund can simplify the process.
+A DAF (donor-advised fund) acts as a charitable investment account.
+It allows you to make a single donation that can then be distributed to various charities over time.

 What is a Donor Advised Fund

 A DAF (Donor Advised Fund) is a private fund for charitable purposes.
-It allows individuals and families to create an investment account for philanthropy with flexibility because it accepts small amounts of money and can hold funds long-term without distributing to the charity if not wanted.
+It allows individuals and families to create an investment account for philanthropy with flexibility because it accepts small amounts of money and can hold funds long-term without distributing to the charity right away.
 You can distribute the fund to your favorite charity when desired over time.

 Understanding the process and regulations around giving appreciated stock to charity can help maximize the benefits for both you and the recipient charities.
 Here are some practical tips to guide you: